 The Management Agreement also includes a quarterly incentive fee of 10 percent of the increase in distributions paid over a threshold distribution equal to\$0.125 per share per quarter.
 The Management Agreement also requires at least half of any incentive fees to be reinvested in the Company's common stock.
 A new Management Agreement between the Company and Corridor was approved by the Board of Directors and became effective July1, 2013.
 The new agreement does not change in any respect the terms for determination or payment of compensation for the Manager, does not have a specific term, and will remain in place unless terminated by the Company or the Manager in the manner permitted pursuant to the agreement.
 The new management agreement was amended as of January 1, 2014 to change the methodology for calculating the quarterly management fee.
 The new method is not expected to have a material impact on the compensation payable to the manager.

-Tortoise Capital Advisors, L.L.C. ("TCA") served as the Company's administrator until Corridor assumed TCA's Administrative Agreement during the fourth quarter of 2012, retroactive to an effective date of August 7, 2012.
-The Company pays the administrator a fee equal to an annual rate of 0.04 percent of managed assets, with a minimum annual fee of \$30 thousand.
+The Company pays Corridor, as the Company's Administrator pursuant to an Administrative Agreement, a fee equal to an annual rate of 0.04 percent of managed assets, with a minimum annual fee of \$30 thousand.